ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/zelda3/multiworld_en.md

 - Your Japanese v1.0 ROM file, probably named `Zelda no Densetsu - Kamigami no Triforce (Japan).sfc`

 ## Installation Procedures

-### Windows Setup
-1. Download and install the Z3Client from the link above, making sure to install the most recent version.
+1. Download and install your preferred client from the link above, making sure to install the most recent version.
-**The file is located in the assets section at the bottom of the version information**.
+**The installer file is located in the assets section at the bottom of the version information**.
     - During setup, you will be asked to locate your base ROM file.
 This is your Japanese Link to the Past ROM file.

 2. If you are using an emulator, you should assign your Lua capable emulator as your default program